-Notification of incidents causing serious harm to the marine environment effective means, of any incident arising from prospecting which causes serious harm to the marine environment.
+Notification of incidents causing serious harm to the marine environment

+A prospector shall immediately notify the Secretary-General in writing, using the most effective means, of any incident arising from prospecting which causes serious harm to the marine environment.
 Upon receipt of such notification the Secretary-General shall act in a manner consistent with regulation 32.